 Upon accepting the Phillips Ambassadors scholarship, students agree to give back to the Carolina community and to their hometowns through a variety of outreach opportunities designed to share their experience in Asia with others.

-Students have found a variety of ways to give back including:
+Students have found a variety of ways to give back in person or virtually including:

 - leading a tour and discussion of Asian art at the Ackland Art Museum

 - hosting a 2 hour radio show on WXYC focusing on Asian music interspersed with stories from time abroad as a Phillips Ambassador

 - organizing virtual or in-person outreach presentations about their study abroad experience at their hometown high school or community organization